 Student Associations & Clubs

-All students enrolled at the college are members of the Associated Students.
-A Student Council consisting of a President, Vice-President, and Secretary-Treasurer, elected by the Associated Students.
+All students enrolled at the college were members of the Associated Students.
+A Student Council consisting of a President, Vice-President, and Secretary-Treasurer, was elected by the Associated Students.
 The first clubs were Men's Club, Co-ed Club, School Paper, Musical Clubs, Drama, Debate, Athletics (basketball, baseball, track, golf, and tennis), and various assemblies to hear "noted speakers on topics of national and local interest."*

 * 1946 Bulletin of Information and Announcement of Courses

 "The Junior College will offer the citizens of the Olympic Peninsula opportunity to receive study in advance of high school graduation.
 The students will find a closer relationship between student and faculty than in the large universities an colleges.
 The adjustment to college methods is made much easier.
 Vocational training is offered in the Junior College for the benefit of those who may not wish to transfer to an institution of higher learning."*